acnapie1/acnapie1/README.md

 ## About Me

--🧠 I’m currently learning: How to code AI.
+<br>-🧠 I’m currently learning: How to code AI.
--📂 I’m working on: I am currently building a website called Starter Fin.
+<br>-📂 I’m working on: I am currently building a website called Starter Fin.
 It has all the information needed to start a fish tank.
--👋 I’m open to: freelance and job opportunities
+<br>-👋 I’m open to: freelance and job opportunities
--👀 More about me: I am a dedicated cat mom who enjoys farming and art.
+<br>-👀 More about me: I am a dedicated cat mom who enjoys farming and art.
 🎨“I try more and more to be myself, caring relatively little whether people approve or disapprove.”
-― Vincent Van Gogh🌙
+<br>― Vincent Van Gogh🌙

 ## Languages
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)